cegeka/growth-paths-java-developer/README.md

 #TODO
-- Naar het engels vertalen
+- Translating to english
 - Layout
-- Omschrijving bij elk hoofdstuk
+- Description for each chapter
-- Moeilijkheidsgraad toevoegen (basic of advanced)
+- Give every tool a difficulty rating (basic of advanced)
-- Voorstellen in gilde meeting
+- Present this page to the java guild

 # Goal of this document
 Helping java developers grow by: